 The spillway modifications will not increase the amount of water that will spill.
 Instead, it will increase the volume of storm runoff that can be safely passed without overtopping the dam.
-Because Anderson Reservoir absorbs and stores runoff from the surrounding watershed, it provides a measure of flood protection to downstream property owners even when full, despite the fact that it was not constructed as a flood control project.

-Coyote Dam is upstream of Anderson Dam.
+16 Coyote Dam is upstream of Anderson Dam.
 During wet years, if Coyote Dam failed would Anderson Dam fail?
 How will it be managed during construction of Anderson Dam?